algorandfoundation/xGov/Proposals/xgov-204.md

 - Token sale phase – whitelisted participants
 - Token sale phase – non-whitelisted participants
 - 2x Allocation phase for all sale participants

+### Liquidity pools
+Project teams must configure their liquidity pool including LP token lock duration, prior to the token sale.
+- After a successful sale, all ALGO proceeds remain locked in the token sale contract out of reach of the project team.
+- The Everyone liquidity manager contract creates a liquidity pool via contract calls to the TinyMan API (Support for more DEXs later)
+- Trading pair funds are transferred to the pool
+- The resulting LP tokens are sent back to the liquidity manager contract where they are locked for the defined lock duration

 ### Token vesting and claim
 All purchased tokens can be claimed after the sale.